1755 Meknes earthquake: Damage

-The earthquake caused great devastation in Fes and Meknes; tens of thousands were killed.
+The earthquake caused great devastation in Fes and Meknes; thousands were killed.
 It was followed by strong aftershocks that continued for months.
 At Meknes, only a few homes remained standing but were badly damaged.
 Of the 16,000 Jews in the city, only 8,000 survived—an additional 4,000 Muslims perished.
 The earthquake also destroyed the Christian church and the Franciscan convent and hospital.
 In Fez, 3,000 people died.
 Significant damage occurred at the Roman archeological site Volubilis, and several kilometers to its south, a major landslide affected Moulay Idriss Zerhoun.
 The documentation of surface rupture led geologists to conclude that it was a local earthquake.
 Surface ruptures associated with an east–west fault at Jebel Zerhoun and Jebel Zalagh, north of Fes and Meknes were studied.